FRP Gratings & Structural Deck Panels

 What fire performance ratings do your gratings achieve?

 Our standard isophthalic polyester gratings achieve ASTM E84 Class 1 fire rating with a flame spread index of 25 or less.
-For applications requiring enhanced fire performance such as offshore platforms, tunnels, and transit infrastructure, we offer gratings in phenolic resin that achieve flame spread indices below 10 and generate significantly lower smoke density and toxic gas emission.
+For applications requiring enhanced fire performance such as offshore platforms, tunnels, and transit infrastructure, we offer gratings in fire-retardant resin formulations that achieve flame spread indices below 10 and generate significantly lower smoke density and toxic gas emission.
 We can provide gratings tested to IMO Resolution MSC.307(88) for marine applications and EN 13501-1 Euroclass ratings for European building projects.

-Need gratings for your next project?
+Need FRP gratings or deck panels for your next project?

 Our engineering team is ready to help you find the right FRP solution.
 Get in touch for technical consultation or a detailed quotation.